0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Waiting for you to come and love me (*x2*)
 ```

 The infatuation with his lover has gotten to the point where he has begun to neglect himself.
 He waits on his bedroom floor, wasting away as he waits for his lover to reciprocate his love.
 When combined with first verse explaining his living conditions, the protagonist has clearly not been taking care of himself as he can barely move.
-The phrase is repeated twice in a row as, like a black-hole, he does not receive any response and pleads once again to the void with some hope that
+The phrase is repeated twice in a row as, like a black-hole, he does not receive any response and pleads once again to the void with some hope that maybe his lover will change his mind.

-- The other person is infactuated with the other person to the point that they have been neglecting themselves
-- Comes further from the previous lines in the first verse

 ```ad-quote
 title: **wetdream** 1:B:1-3